foundriesio/docs/source/zephyr/branching.rst

 .. _zephyr-branching-repo:

-Zephyr MicroPlatform and Repo Primer
+Zephyr microPlatform and Repo Primer
 ------------------------------------

-Below sections describe the branches in the Zephyr MicroPlatform manifest and source code repositories, and how they are related.
-Before getting there, this section gives some background on how the Zephyr MicroPlatform uses Repo, which may make that explanation clearer.
+Below sections describe the branches in the Zephyr microPlatform manifest and source code repositories, and how they are related.
+Before getting there, this section gives some background on how the Zephyr microPlatform uses Repo, which may make that explanation clearer.

-As described in :ref:`zephyr-getting-started`, every Zephyr MicroPlatform installation contains multiple `Git <https://git-scm.com/>`_ repositories, which are managed by a *manifest file* in a `Repo
+As described in :ref:`zephyr-getting-started`, every Zephyr microPlatform installation contains multiple `Git <https://git-scm.com/>`_ repositories, which are managed by a *manifest file* in a `Repo
 <https://gerrit.googlesource.com/git-repo/>`_ *manifest repository*.

 The name of the manifest repository is ``genesis-sdk-manifest``.
 It's a Git repository, just like any of the source code repositories.
-While installing the Zephyr MicroPlatform, you passed `repo init`_ a URL for the manifest repository.
-The manifest repository is special, in that it contains an XML manifest file, named ``manifest.xml``, which describes all of the other Git repositories in the Zephyr MicroPlatform installation.
-After ``repo init``, you ran `repo sync`_, which parsed the manifest file and cloned all of the other Zephyr MicroPlatform repositories as instructed by its contents.
+While installing the Zephyr microPlatform, you passed `repo init`_ a URL for the manifest repository.
+The manifest repository is special, in that it contains an XML manifest file, named ``manifest.xml``, which describes all of the other Git repositories in the Zephyr microPlatform installation.
+After ``repo init``, you ran `repo sync`_, which parsed the manifest file and cloned all of the other Zephyr microPlatform repositories as instructed by its contents.

 The manifest file contains:

-- a list of *remotes*, each of which specifies a base URL where other Zephyr MicroPlatform Git repositories are hosted.
+- a list of *remotes*, each of which specifies a base URL where other Zephyr microPlatform Git repositories are hosted.
 - a list of *projects*, each of which specifies a Git repository to clone, along with a remote to pull it from, and a revision to check out in the local clone.